-Where as the masculine partner Sur are bold, commanding, and confident.
+Whereas the masculine partner Sur are bold, commanding, and confident.
 These Sur create very obvious boundaries where guests are invited and not invited.
-You can tell the mood of these guys for sure, without much interpretations.
+You can tell the mood of these guys for sure, without much interpretation.
 They do not entertain the guests with minute things.
-But will bring out simple yet very polite points of conversations with those in contact with them.
+But will bring out simple yet very polite points of conversation with those in contact with them.
 When love is on their mind….they’ll be bold and let everyone know what’s on their mind.
 We call these Tayvar Sur.

 This would mean that all 5 of these couples have a Komal and a Tayvar Sur.

 ga and a Tayvar

 ma and a Tayvar